Hyziu-03/Mamaia-Countdowns/README.md

 # Mamaia Countdowns

 ## Can't remember dates?

 Mamaia Countdowns is a tool to ease your life.
 You can set countdowns for any event you want.
 No matter if it’s Christmas or an important exam to take!

 ## Objective list for the project

-### The following steps:
+### The following steps

-- Form validation in JavaScript,
+- Ensure the document has a valid rel=canonical,

-### Others:
+- Serve static assets with an efficient cache policy,
-- settings.json optimisation,
+- Use @loadable/component.

-- Notification API use,
+### Others

-- Progressive Web App intergration,
+- Use the Notification API,
-- 48x48 pixels touch target for every clickable element on mobile.
+- Integrate the website with Progressive Web App,